Disclaimer: New EUDR developments - December 2025

 {{product-tour-injectable}}

-When it comes to reporting, the CSRD and ESRS provide guidelines on how to present your findings, ensuring that stakeholders can easily understand and assess your sustainability performance.
+When it comes to reporting, the CSRD and ESRS provide guidelines on how to present your findings - including the five qualitative characteristics of CSRD reporting - ensuring that stakeholders can easily understand and assess your sustainability performance.
+If you are also preparing for external assurance, our guide on how to get audit-ready for CSRD walks through the practical steps.

-Ørsted, a leader in sustainable energy solutions, showcases a double materiality Assessment in its 2023 Annual Report.
+Ørsted, a leader in sustainable energy solutions, showcases a double materiality assessment in its 2024 Annual Report.
 This assessment helps Ørsted prioritize sustainability issues that impact both its business operations and the wider environment and society.

 The results are crucial for guiding the company's strategic planning and sustainability reporting, ensuring a focus on the most impactful areas.